vapid/vapid-docs/learn-more.md

 </ul>
 ```

-Here, the offices are ordered by name, and only the first 5 are shown.
+Here, the offices are ordered by name, and only the first 5 are shown, starting at the second record.

 ####  Drag n' drop sorting